Drug & Alcohol Rehab in West Sussex

 A study carried out in 2019 and 2020 highlighted that there were approximately 1,585 new people in drug and alcohol treatment in West Sussex.

-Of these new presentations, 47% were parents who were currently living with their children, 30% were parents who did not live with their children, and 43% did not have any children.
+Of these new presentations, 47% were parents who were currently living with their children, 30% were parents who did not live with their children, and 43% were not parents.

 When it comes to opiate use in West Sussex, approximately 1,150 suffer from an addiction to opiates and undergo treatment each year.
 Of these, approximately 70% are men, and 30% are women.